Woodland disaster response – Hurrican Otis Guerrero/Acapulco México

-Humanitarian aid to Ecuador, Puerto Rico, Mexico and Guatemala
+Humanitarian aid to Puerto Rico, Ecuador, Mexico and Panama`

-Woodland is a volunteer base organization that engage local and international volunteers to participate and lead projects and programs idenfity by the people in communities according to their needs.
+Woodland is a volunteer base organization that engage local and international volunteers to participate and lead projects and programs identify by the people in communities according to their needs.

-Volunteer trips are suspended until further notice!
-For more information and to learn how to support Woodland programs or to become a volunteer contact email@example.com
+For more information and to learn how to support Woodland and become a volunteer contact email@example.com

 World Health Organization (WHO) will declare 2020 Nurse and midwifes International Year.